-One of the most impressive features of the 270i is the console.
+One of the most impressive features of the 570R is the console.
 It includes a variety of built-in programmes, including fitness tests and heart-rate controlled workouts.
-There are also two screens showing a variety of statistics, and you can use USB to transfer data to MyFitnessPal or Schwinn Connect to track your progress over time.
+There are also two screens showing a variety of statistics, and you can use Bluetooth to sync data to MyFitnessPal or Schwinn Connect to track your progress over time.

-The 270is uses a magnetic resistance system with a perimeter weighted flywheel.
+The 570R uses a magnetic resistance system with a 3.5kg perimeter weighted flywheel.
 This provides a relatively smooth and quiet workout.
 There are also 25 levels of resistance, so you won't outgrow the machine in a hurry.

-Other features include a USB charging port, high-quality single piece frame, built-in fan and ergonomic handlebars.
-The 270i can also store multiple users and has the ability to connect to telemetry heart rate monitors (although a chest strap needs to be bought separately).
-Unlike cheaper recumbent bikes, the 270i is comfortable to ride and feels strong and durable.
+Other features include an acoustic chambered sound system, built-in fan and fixed ergonomic handlebars.
+The 570R has built-in contact heart rate monitoring, although it also has the ability to connect to telemetry heart rate monitors (chest strap needs to be bought separately).
+Unlike cheaper recumbent bikes, the 570R is comfortable to ride and feels strong and durable.